unixyhuang/unixyhuang.github.io/_pages/about.md

 - Machine Learning Algorithms
 - Security and Privacy Issues

-If you have some interesting thoughts about life and research, please feel free to contact me via email.
+If you have some interesting thoughts about life and research, please feel free to contact me via email or onsite:
+- Email: xyhuang [AT] ieee.org
+- Address: QT404, The Hong Kong Polytechnic University, Hung Hom, Kowloon, Hong Kong